nnirror/facet/README.md

 ## Overview

-Facet is an open-source live coding system for algorithmic music.
+Facet is an open-source live coding system for algorithmic music and synthesis.
 With a code editor in the browser and a NodeJS server running locally on your machine, Facet can generate and sequence audio and MIDI data in real-time.

+Facet currently runs on MacOS and Linux.
+Windows users have reported some issues.
+If you're interested in helping to get Facet running on Windows, please get in touch.

 ## Getting started